1917 Russian Constituent Assembly election: Socialist-Revolutionaries

 The filing of nominations for the election took place just as the split in the SR party was taking place.
 By late October, when the SR party lists were already set, the Left Socialist-Revolutionaries formed a separate party.
 But whilst by the time of the election the Left SRs had constituted a separate party, the split was not completed in local SR party branches until early 1918.
 The Kazan, Yaroslavl, Kazan and Kronstadt SR organizations went over to the Left SRs en bloc.
 In Ufa and Pskov the majority in the SR party organization crossed over to the Left SRs.
 In Petrograd the leftist faction had dominated the SR party branch prior to the October Revolution, but elsewhere the majority in the party organizations remained with the PSR.
-Notably in some of the locations leftist and rights SR lists were separately presented (Baltic Fleet, Petrograd, Kazan), the leftists prevailed over the rightists, leading D'Agostino (2011) to argue that had separate right/left SRs lists been presented nationwide the peasantry could have opted for the left (considering that there were no major difference between the factions on their agrarian programmes).
+Notably in some of the locations leftist and rightist SR lists were separately presented (Baltic Fleet, Petrograd, Kazan), the leftists prevailed over the rightists, leading D'Agostino (2011) to argue that had separate right/left SRs lists been presented nationwide the peasantry could have opted for the left (considering that there were no major difference between the factions on their agrarian programmes).

-A key Bolshevik argument against the legitimacy of the Constituent Assembly once it was elected was the fact that the lists had been finalized before the Left SRs constituted themselves as a separate party, and that if the Left SRs had stood separately the Bolshevik and Left SR would have won the majority vote.
+A key Bolshevik argument against the legitimacy of the Constituent Assembly once it was elected was that the lists had been finalized before the Left SRs constituted themselves as a separate party, and that if the Left SRs had stood separately the Bolshevik and Left SR would have won the majority vote.
 This was despite the Left SR's eventual opposition to the closure of the Constituent Assembly by the Bolsheviks.
 Per Serge's account, 40 of 339 elected SR deputies were leftists and 50 belong to Chernov's centrist faction.
 Smith points out that though the association with Soviet power strengthened the PLSR popularity in the countryside, the schism did not transform the PLSR overnight into a large and well-organized political party, and during the following months of 1918 the PSR managed to regain control over some of the soviets and local branches it lost to the left.